gaohoward/arkmq-examples/operator/keycloak/README.md

-# ArtemisCloud Operator Security Configuration Example - Keycloak Integration
+# ActiveMQ Artemis Operator Security Configuration Example - Keycloak Integration

-This example demonstrates how to configure security for an ActiveMQ Artemis broker deployed by [ArtemisCloud operator](https://github.com/artemiscloud/activemq-artemis-operator) to run in a kubernetes/openshift cluster using security custom resources.
+This example demonstrates how to configure security for an ActiveMQ Artemis broker deployed by [arkmq-org operator](https://github.com/arkmq-org/activemq-artemis-operator) to run in a kubernetes/openshift cluster using security custom resources.

 The ArtemisCould operator provides a security custom resource definition (CRD) that allows users to configure security for a broker, including

-  * JASS login modules for broker and managment console.
+  * JAAS login modules for broker and management console.
 Currently it supports PropertiesLoginModule, GuestLoginModule and KeycloakLoginModule.
   * Role-based permissions on addresses.
   * Management access control.